-New York based multimedia Korean artist is well-known for using wire as his medium of choice for his figurative realist installations.
-The Maya series on START art fair are amazing for so many reasons.
+New York-based multimedia Korean artist is well-known for using wire as his medium of choice for his figurative realist installations.
+The Maya series on the START art fair is amazing for so many reasons.
 Not only do they show the great technical skills of the artist but it also shows his investigation between different disciplines – treading the artistic language between street photography, painting and sculpture.

-Renowned Malaysian artist Kow Leong Kiang’s combines both portraiture and landscape as an art practice, whilst using Malay men and women as his principal subjects.
+Renowned Malaysian artist Kow Leong Kiang combines both portraiture and landscape as an art practice, whilst using Malay men and women as his principal subjects.

 Kow Leong Chiang at Start Art Fair

 Finally a Filipino artist!
 Jigger Cruz explores a new figurative language that extends far beyond the formal frame-fixed boundaries, just like Chinese artist Liu Wei which I've seen in the Pangaea exhibition at the Saatchi also.